awslabs/stable-diffusion-aws-extension/docs/zh/developer-guide/api.md

 > Parameter example

-Below JSON shows the parameters with default value. sagemaker_endpoint_name, task_type, prompt and Stable-diffusion are mandatory, other parameters are optional.
+Below JSON shows the parameters with default value. sagemaker_endpoint_name, task_type, prompt and Stable-Diffusion is mandatory, other parameters are optional.

 ```json
 {